br36b/CS4280-Project-4/README.txt

 Storage=Local

-The local option was implemented.
+All given test files passed.
+Added some if-else and RO symbol testing.

+Fixed an issue with <M> breakdown in parser.
+Should work properly now when branching unary symbols and expressions.

+Made labels and variable identifiers different in context.
+Previously disallowed them to have the same identifier.
+Prefixed with `L_Identifier`.

-Empty file is not valid and will be allowed to be progress past program initialization.
+Empty file is not valid and will not be allowed to be progress past program initialization.

 Program can be compiled using provided Makefile.